-We experienced substantially reduced conversion rates for qualified health plans during the recently completed open enrollment period, compared to the open enrollment period before it.
-As a result, we reduced our individual and family health insurance marketing expenditures during the recently completed open enrollment period and enrolled a significantly lower number of individuals into individual and family health plans as a result, which will significantly and negatively impact our individual and family health insurance commission revenue in 2017.
+We experienced substantially reduced conversion rates for qualified health plans during the open enrollment period that began on November 1, 2016 and ended on January 31, 2017, compared to the open enrollment period before it.
+As a result, we reduced our individual and family health insurance marketing expenditures during the open enrollment period that began on November 1, 2016 and ended on January 31, 2017 and enrolled a significantly lower number of individuals into individual and family health plans as a result, which will significantly and negatively impact our individual and family health insurance commission revenue in 2017.